-Mentors are not always people who are professionally accomplished individuals, who push us to succeed workwise; it can be anyone from our every day’s life.
+Mentors are not always people who are professionally accomplished individuals, who push us to succeed workwise; they can be anyone in our everyday life.
 For example, a teacher, friend, family member, or even an absolute stranger, who had left a positive impression on our minds or challenged us for the good when we had self-doubts.

 Academic Mentorship, Training, and Supervision

 In the academic world, in addition to all that mentioned above, the mentors usually provide career guidance at the stage of professional transitions and ensure the successful future of every mentee and award recipient who earnestly upholds his/her part in collective responsibilities of effective academic mentorship.
 Many research institutions have research mentor programs and policies in order to professionally groom mentees from the stage of undergraduate to junior faculty and onwards to a successful research career.
 The National Institute of Health (NIH) conducted a study A Guide to Training and Mentoring in the Intramural Research Program at NIH to define the role of a research mentor in academic advancement as well as the personal growth of mentees as “a person who has achieved career success and counsels and guides another for the purpose of helping him or her achieve like success.”